Chart Color Schemes

 Clifton Springs lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Clifton Springs' population is approximately 18,012 as of November 2025.
-This figure represents an increase of 1,215 people (7.2%) since the 2021 Census, which recorded a population of 16,797.
-The change was inferred from the estimated resident population of 17,732 in June 2024 and an additional 236 validated new addresses since the Census date.
+Clifton Springs' population, as per AreaSearch's analysis, was around 18,012 by November 2025.
+This figure indicates an increase of 1,215 people since the 2021 Census, which reported a population of 16,797.
+The change is inferred from the estimated resident population of 17,732 in June 2024 and an additional 236 validated new addresses since the Census date.
 This results in a population density ratio of 276 persons per square kilometer.
 Clifton Springs' growth rate of 7.2% since the 2021 census exceeded the non-metro area's growth rate of 6.0%.
-The primary driver for this growth was interstate migration, contributing approximately 73.6% of overall population gains.
+Interstate migration contributed approximately 73.6% to this population increase, although all factors including natural growth and overseas migration were positive.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on these trends, Clifton Springs is predicted to experience exceptional growth, placing it in the top 10 percent of Australia's non-metropolitan areas.
-By 2041, the area is expected to grow by approximately 9,100 persons, resulting in a total gain of 49.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023 with adjustments made using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Clifton Springs is predicted to grow by 9,100 persons based on the latest annual ERP population numbers, reflecting a total gain of 49.0% over the 17-year period.

 Frequently Asked Questions - Population